SiloCityLabs/blog/content/post/2017/2017-12-28-complete-smart-home-setup.md

 **Security Sensors**:

 This part is for more experienced users.
 Using a wireless module I created a mini hub essentially that interfaces 433mhz to Samsung SmartThings.
 Using an [ESP8266][13] with our [open source code][14] and a [wireless 433mhz receiver][15], you can add super cheap security sensors from [ebay][16].
 These sensors usually sell for about $1-2/each and can be purchased in bulk quantities.
 Other types of sensors include motion sensors, door/window sensors, leak sensors, carbon monoxide sensors and many more.
 Just search 433mhz on ebay and you will get a bunch of results.
-Unfortunately I will only use these as a one way signal, I don&#8217;t trust this open frequency to be used to control devices.
+Unfortunately I will only use these as a one way signal, I don't trust this open frequency to be used to control devices.

 ![](/uploads/2017/12/s-l1600.jpg)